wasp-lang/wasp/web/docs/guides/auth-ui.md

 ### Social buttons layout

-You can change the layout of the social buttons by passing the `socialLayout` prop to the any of the components.
+You can change the layout of the social buttons by passing the `socialLayout` prop to any of the components.

 If we pass in `vertical`: